Ride the trails. Help maintain them.

 Tourism Squamish is matching every dollar donated through this campaign up to $10,000.
 Once the match is gone, it's gone.

-100% of donations go directly to SORCA for trail maintenance.
+All donations go directly to SORCA for trail maintenance.

-Behind the trails you ride is a community-powered organisation working year-round, paid crew, volunteers, land managers, and the occasional very keen intern.
+Behind the trails you ride is a community-powered organisation working year-round: paid crew, volunteers, land managers, and the occasional very keen intern.

 You came for the trails.
 Help keep them going.